timmonfette1/iptool-ffi/README.md

   - Perl
   - Go (Golang)

+As a note, each of the generated libraries expects to find the shared object file (libiptool.so) alongside the code for the binding.
+For example, if you generate the Python binding, the "iptool.py" file looks for the .so in the ./ directory.
+Changing the location of this will result in you needing to change the binding to look in the new path.
+This might result in needing to re-compile the bindings (for Go, C, etc.).<br />

+In a future update I will probably restructure how the bindings are compiled for use so that the shared object file ends up in a "lib/" directory of it's own, but that will wait until I finsih implementing all of the bindings I want to support.

 How to Build
 -------------
 In order to build a usable library that can be imported into your language of choice, use the